hollabaq86/code_challenge_2018/README.md

 john
 jane
 jack

+#or test.csv
+entry1,entry2
+john,john
+jack,jack
+jane
 ```

-It will return a CSV file titled `results.csv`, where each row is a group of randomized entries and each column is an entry.
+It will return a CSV file titled `results.csv`, where each row is a group of randomized, deduped entries and each column is an entry.

 ```
 #example results.csv